 The design of the new governing Board for the merged organization was completed with the assistance of Accord Limited, an independent consulting group that works with health system boards across the United States.
 Accord reviewed the existing governance cultures of both Wellmont and Mountain States and considered these cultures in the context of the Shared Vision and Guiding Principles.
 The specific details of the report remain confidential, but Accord found that the two boards have a good deal in common.
-Accord encouraged the two boards to begin working together through board education, trust building, team-building, utilization of best practices, and to focus on the new shared vision as this will be the key success factor for the Ballad Health Board.
+Accord encouraged the two boards to begin working together through board education,

-59 See Responses to Virginia Department of Health Questions dated December 22, 2016, Response Q-5.
+&lt;sup>6 See Responses to Virginia Department of Health Questions dated December 22, 2016, Response Q-5.

-Application for Letter Authorizing Cooperative Agreement, Commonwealth of Virginia, at 37-38.
+&lt;sup>7 Application for Letter Authorizing Cooperative Agreement, Commonwealth of Virginia, at 37-38.

-61 See Responses to Virginia Department of Health Questions dated December 22, 2016, Response Q-5.
+&lt;sup>8See Responses to Virginia Department of Health Questions dated December 22, 2016, Response Q-5.